scenerygraphics/scenery/README.md

 ## Citation

-In case you use scenery in a scientific publication, please cite this preprint:
+In case you use scenery in a scientific publication, please cite this paper:

 * Ulrik Günther, Tobias Pietzsch, Aryaman Gupta, Kyle I.S.
-Harrington, Pavel Tomancak, Stefan Gumhold, and Ivo F. Sbalzarini: scenery — Flexible Virtual Reality Visualisation on the Java VM. _[arXiv:1906.06726](https://arxiv.org/abs/1906.06726)_, 2019.
+Harrington, Pavel Tomancak, Stefan Gumhold, and Ivo F. Sbalzarini: scenery — Flexible Virtual Reality Visualisation on the Java VM. _IEEE VIS 2019 (accepted, [arXiv:1906.06726](https://arxiv.org/abs/1906.06726))_.

 If you want to refer to a specific scenery version, e.g. for reproducibility, also can additionally cite the [DOI of the scenery version you used](https://zenodo.org/record/3228395).